seungmin298/ai-programming/README.md

 # 🛡️ Network Intrusion Detection using Random Forest

 ## 📌 Project Overview
-Welcome to the repository for **Team 6**'s final project in the Artificial Intelligence Programming course.
+Welcome to the repository for **Team F**'s final project in the Artificial Intelligence Programming course.
 This project implements a machine learning model designed to detect and classify various network cyber attacks by analyzing network packet flows and payloads.

 ## 🚀 Getting Started